yurkoturskiy/cs-curriculum/README.md

 # Computer Science Curriculum

-Here is my plan that supposes to fill the gaps in programming and improve the architecture of JS libraries I create.
+Here is my plan that supposed to fill the gaps in programming and improve the architecture of JS libraries I create.
+It is not linear, so it's okay to jump back and forward from one lang to another.

 ## 1. C lang.